 If you want to know more about fretting wear and corrosion prevention, we an article and video about this subject.

 Gold plating is microscopically porous.
 The application of a grease environmentally seals the surface and so seals the pores, guarding again substrate oxidation and crucially protecting the gold surface from scaring or scratching during connector mating; this is especially relevant where a thin gold plating has been specified to help prevent fretting but the contact forces are very high and so when that first mating of the connector or contact surfaces is performed, the gold plating is scratched away, negating the whole reason for investing in gold plating in the first place.
+Why not take a look at our article – Gold plated contacts can also need a connector grease (opens in new window/tab).

 The subject of connector contact force is a tricky one, too little contact force and the chances of fretting occurring are increased, too much contact force my also contribute to fretting due to the aforementioned mating damage that could be inflicted on the contact surface during insertion/connection.